Confluent (NASDAQ:CFLT) Price Target Cut to $31.00 by Analysts at JMP Securities

-Confluent (NASDAQ:CFLT – Get Rating) had its price objective reduced by JMP Securities from $33.00 to $31.00 in a report issued on Thursday, The Fly reports.
-JMP Securities’ price target would indicate a potential upside of 55.31% from the stock’s current price.
+Confluent (NASDAQ:CFLT – Get Rating) had its target price trimmed by JMP Securities from $33.00 to $31.00 in a research report report published on Thursday morning, The Fly reports.

 Confluent Stock Down 2.6 %